 Source: International Water Management Institute

-This policy brief, published by the International Water Management Institute (IWMI), explores the role of groundwater storage in providing communities with wider access to water in the face of climate change.
+This policy brief, published by the International Water Management Institute (IWMI), considers water storage options for adapting to climate change.

 All SciDev.Net material is free to reproduce providing that the source and author are appropriately credited.
 For further details see Creative Commons.